 5. Judo

 Throws, takedowns, pins, joint locks, and chokes are all part of the discipline.
-Yushin “Thunder” Okami, Yoshihiro “Sexy Yama” Akiyama, Ayaka Miura, and Ken Haseg are all Japanese superstars that have learned this particular art.
+Yushin “Thunder” Okami, Yoshihiro “Sexy Yama” Akiyama, Ayaka Miura, and Ken Haseg are all Japanese superstars who have learned this particular art.

 6. Taekwondo